onlytruejames/nuclearGraphics/README.md

 ## what does this thing do

 A blank image is passed through a bunch of filters/generators.
 The generators are `camera` and `loadImg` which just return a new image.
 The rest are effects.
 You can control how much an effect/generator affects the result, basically setting the alpha channel of the output to whatever.
-The output is alpha-composited over the input, or like putting a png image over a non-png image.
-This means you can layer the results.
 At the end it's all thrown in a tkinter window.

 ### On each new frame